-Volcanic topsoil, and mixed clays and sands over limestone are typical of our site, and so this wine is named De La Terre, meaning “of the earth”.
-The combination of east-west aligned rows on a flat and north-south rows on a east facing slope captures even more detail of the terroir.
+De la Terre vineyard meaning ‘of the earth’.
+Volcanic topsoil, and various clays and sands over limestone are typical of our site.
+The combination of east-west aligned rows on the flat and north-south rows on an east facing slope captures even more detail of the complex terroir.

 Minimum Order 6 Units (straight or mixed)

-Whole bunch and whole berry fermentation manifest as transparency in this wine, maintained in the relatively inert puncheon oak format.
-Cola (perhaps from the 777 clone) and spice aromatics lead into a savoury and complex palate featuring fine tannin and well integrated oak.
+Whole bunch and whole berry fermentation, 20% new oak.
+Cola, cherry, beetroot and spice aromatics lead into a savoury and complex palate featuring fine tannin and well-integrated oak.

 We had a fifth good year of rain across winter: the soils warmed up slowly which led to normal timing for budburst.
 The La Nina rains continued through the first half of the growing season (total 730mm for 2020) making for very healthy vines/dense canopies.
 The rain eased early in the new year and it warmed up slightly but heat accumulation only totalled 1340 Growing Degree Days.
 The organic blocks performed so strongly that we will extend organic accreditation to the remainder of the vineyard in the next few years.

 We started the harvest early-March with picking Chardonnay , due to the small Pinot Noir crop we only picked roughly every second or third day through to the final pick of Shiraz which was just after Easter : a slow moving harvest.